Istanbul Pride

 Istanbul Pride (İstanbul Onur Yürüyüşü) is a pride parade and LGBTQ demonstration held annually in Turkey's biggest city, Istanbul since 2003.
 Participants assemble in Taksim Square before marching the entire length of İstiklal Avenue.
 It has been described as the first and biggest LGBT event in Muslim-majority countries.

 The event reached roughly 5,000 people by 2010.
 In 2013, the pride parade, with the attendance of Gezi Park protesters attracted almost 100,000 people.
 The 2014 Pride was the biggest LGBT event in Turkey's history and attracted more than 100,000 people.

-Since 2015 pride parades in Istanbul were denied permission by the Governorship of Istanbul authorities.
+Since 2015 pride parades in Istanbul have been denied permission by the Governorship of Istanbul authorities.
 The governors repeatedly stated that the denials were based on security concerns and public order, but critics claimed the bans were taken on a religious and ideological basis.
-Despite the refusal, hundreds of people defied the ban each year, which resulted in law enforcement intervention.
+Despite the refusal, hundreds of people defy the ban each year, resulting in law enforcement intervention.

 Politicians that have joined Istanbul Pride are mainly from the opposition parties Republican People's Party (CHP), Peoples' Democratic Party (HDP) and Worker's Party of Turkey (TİP).

 History

 Istanbul LGBT pride parade in 2011, İstiklal Avenue, Istanbul.

 The event first took place in 2003 and now occurs each year on either the last Sunday of June or the first Sunday of July, to mark the end of Istanbul pride week.
 About 30 people took part in the first Gay Pride Istanbul.
-The numbers have increased exponentially each year, reaching roughly 5,000 people by 2010.
+The numbers increased each year, reaching roughly 5,000 people by 2010.
 The 2011 gathering attracted over 10,000 people, therefore making Gay Pride Istanbul the biggest march of its kind in the Muslim majority countries.
 The 2012 pride march, which took place on 1 July, attracted between 10,000 and 30,000 people.

 Istanbul LGBT pride parade in 2013, Taksim Square, Istanbul.

-On 30 June 2013, the pride parade attracted almost 100,000 people.
+In 2013, the pride parade attracted almost 100,000 people.
 The protesters were joined by Gezi Park protesters, making the 2013 Istanbul Pride the biggest pride ever held in Turkey.
 The 2014 pride attracted more than 100,000 people.
 The European Union praised Turkey that the parade went ahead without disruption.